opis/json-schema/1.x/quick-start.md

 ## The validation schema

-Now that we have an idea over how our data are structured, its time to start creating validation schema.
+Now that we have an idea over how our data are structured, its time to start creating a validation schema.
 The JSON contained in `$data` is structured as an object with multiple properties.
 All the properties are required to be present and adding additional properties is forbidden.
 The validation schema that follows these rules, looks something like bellow.